sharispe/sm-tools-evaluation/README.md

 The sets of pairs of gene products have been generated using the tool sml-tools-evaluation-generate-go-benchmarks.jar (open source, see above for more information).

 No restriction is applied on the Evidence Code associated to the annotations linked to the considered gene product (e.g., IEA annotations are considered).
-In addition, only BP annotation were used during this test.
+In addition, only BP annotations were used during this test.

 The constraints considered are:
 - memory consumption: processes cannot use more than 6Go memory.